pymc-devs/pymc-data-umbrella/webinars/contributing_to_documentation/docs_presentation.md

 :kwarg1: value
 :kwarg2: value

-Main content of the directive, generally prose but not necessarly.
+Main content of the directive, generally prose but not necessarily.
 :::
 ```

 Out of the 4 blocks (name, argument, keyword arguments and content), only the name
-is always required, but each directive has its own rules and
+is always required.
+Each directive has its own rules and
 required (or even forbidden sometimes) blocks.

 #### Figure